At The Oxford Trust and our associated organisation, Science Oxford, we are committed to protecting and respecting your privacy.

 Any questions regarding this Policy and our privacy practices can be sent by email to [email protected] or [email protected]

-We are The Oxford Trust, which is a charitable trust that aims to encourage the pursuit of science and enterprise.
+We are The Oxford Trust, which is a charitable trust that aims to encourage the pursuit of science.
 The Oxford Trust is a registered charity (no.292664) and company limited by guarantee (no. 1898691).
 Our registered address is Oxford Centre for Innovation, New Road, Oxford, OX1 1BY.
 The Oxford Trust is the parent body to Science Oxford.

-We obtain information about you when you use our website, for example, to book tickets to our events, or if you register to receive one of our e-newsletters.
+We obtain information about you when you use our website, for example, to book tickets to our Science Oxford events, or if you register to receive one of our e-newsletters.

-The personal information we collect might include your name, address, email address, IP address, and information regarding what web pages have been looked at and when.
-This is information is held on a secure CRM system called SHEEP.
+The personal information we collect might include your name, address, email address, IP address, and information regarding the web pages that have been looked at and when.
+This information is held on a secure CRM system called SHEEP.

 If you buy tickets to one of our Science Oxford events, your card information is not held by us, it is collected by our third party payment processors – Eventbrite, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.
 If you have signed up for one of our e-newsletters, your information is held on Mailchimp, a secure third party system.

 We believe that the purposes listed below are justified on the basis of our legitimate interests in promoting our programmes.
 The exception is for sending email marketing and collecting non-essential cookies for which we rely on the basis of consent.
 We may use your information for the following:

 - process ticket orders that you have submitted;

 - to carry out our obligations arising from any contracts entered into by you and us, such as schools membership;

 - notify you of changes to our services;